data-driven-forms/react-forms/packages/react-renderer-demo/src/app/pages/renderer/form-template.md

 # FormTemplate

-FormTemplate component allows you to fully customize the form.
+FormTemplate component allows you to fully customize the form layout.
 FormTemplate receives only two props:

 |Prop|Description|
 |----|-----------|